 The length of the Occupational Therapy Assistant program renders retakes for remediation purposes impossible if the student is to continue in his/her program.
 Remediation actions for unsatisfactory academic progress are required to be allowed to continue in the program.
 The student will be expected to take an alternate exam on the material covered in the original course exam and/or complete a remediation assignment and will be considered to have successfully remediated the course when he/she has achieved a passing score on the alternate exam or assignment.
 Regardless of the score achieved on the alternate exam or remediation assignment, the maximum grade that will be entered into the student's grade record for any remediated course will be 75%.
 Remediation of any failed course must be performed within twenty-one (21) days of the posting of the failing course grade or prior to the start of the next term, whichever is shorter.
-Students may take up to three remediation attempts (if necessary), one per week during the remediation period.
-If a course is not successfully remediated, the student's failing grade will be recorded as the grade for the un-remediated course and the student will be dismissed.
+Students may take up to three remediation attempts (if necessary), one per week during the remediated course and the student will be dismissed.
 An exception to this policy is the End of Program Examination for OTA Students.
 This exam has only one remediation attempt.
 Remediation of Term Exit Exams must occur prior to the start of the next term.
 Students who fail to successfully remediate a failed Term Exit Exam will be dismissed from the Occupational Therapy Assistant Program.